-In practice, open source projects in this space automate the browser to either extract captions or capture audio.
-This is a workaround so there is no support from Google to build or maintain open source meeting recorders.
+Typically, open source recording software offers a way to programmatically join a Google Meet meeting and produce a recording or transcript without manual setup.
+Projects in this space usually work by automating the browser to either extract captions or capture audio.
+This is a workaround, so there is no support from Google to build or maintain open source meeting recorders.

 How open source Google Meet bots work